fyangss/funstuff/README.md

 # funstuff
-Things I've forgetten the google keywords for to find again in the future.
+Things I've forgotten the google keywords for to find again in the future.